-The desktop can be a very convenient place…to store commonly used files,…or even recently downloaded files.…For example, I'm gonna open up a program called Notepad,…which comes installed on Windows.…I'll do that by going to the Start menu,…to All apps,…
+The desktop can be a very convenient place…to store commonly used files,…or even recently downloaded files.…For example, I'm going to open up a program called Notepad,…which comes installed on Windows.…I'll do that by going to the Start menu,…to All apps,…

 Interested in Mac computers?
 Check out Garrick's companion course, Computer Literacy for Mac.